-As I read year end reviews in the various online magazines and news sites that I follow, I realized that I have never done a year end review of my own goals for the previous year.
+As I read year-end reviews in the various online magazines and news sites that I follow, I realized that I have never done a year-end review of my own goals for the previous year.
 How can that be?
 I am an over-analyzer of epic proportions.
 I analyze things for my day job, for every major purchase, for gift purchases, for — well, everything.
-So how is it that I never look back at what I've accomplished for the year?
+So how is it that I never look back at what I’ve accomplished for the year?
 I think I have been afraid to look back.
 Afraid that I’d be disappointed.
+Afraid that instead of measuring success I’ll see failure.

 So all-in-all 2011 seems to have been a total bust.